Joshuaolszewski/Joshuaolszewski/README.md

 - 👋 Hi, I’m @Joshuaolszewski
-- 👀 I’m interested in computer science.
-Specifically artificial intelligence, machine learning, data structures, and algorithms.
+- 👀 I’m interested in computer science and software engineering.
+Curious about artificial intelligence, machine learning.
-- 🌱 I’m currently learning how to analyze common sorting algorithms such as quicksort and insertion sort.
-Analysis includes: finding asymptotic runtime, proving runtimes, and optimizations.
 - 📫 How to reach me: www.linkedin.com/in/joshua-olszewski

 <!---